Yuksom

 Khecheopalri Lake

-Marvel at this sacred wish-fulfilling lake surrounded by prayer flags and dense forests.
-Insider Tip: Walk the lesser-known trail behind the lake for a secluded viewpoint.
+Known as the “Wishing Lake,” this sacred site near Yuksom is surrounded by myths and prayer flags fluttering in the wind.
+Insider tip: Walk the lesser-known trail behind the lake for a quieter, more intimate view.

 Tashiding Monastery